How to Exercise Efficiently

 Perform a daily exercise routine that works the body in all three planes of motion.
 These planes are the sagittal, frontal, and transverse (front to back, side to side, and rotational).
 This action alone will allow the muscles to operate as designed and give proper feedback to the brain and spinal cord.
 Sending proper information to the “control tower” will result in better movement outcomes (posture, flexibility, reflexes, muscle, and ligament strength).

 Exercise with the movement goal in mind.
 What does your body have to do on a daily basis?
 What postures, movement patterns, and activities do you ask it to do?
 How do you need to prepare for its ultimate success?
 What exercises and/or stretches must you perform to prevent problems?
-Here are the complete exercise efficiently guide for Moms.
+Here is the complete exercise efficiency guide for Moms.

 If I am a computer programmer, I want to make sure I do exercise routines to stimulate my muscles to help keep my metabolism at levels to prevent excessive weight gain.
 I want to make sure I do flexibility routines to prevent muscle tightness and poor posturing.
 I need to make sure I take several breaks throughout the day to at least adjust my posture and possibly do quick exercise routines to stimulate my brain.